huburtx/Dell-Latitude-3490-hackintosh-Open-Core/README.md

 --------
 ### ⚠️I DON‘T have this laptop.
 ### ⚠️The repo is created out of interest.
-### ⚠️PR, Fork, issue are welcomed if you can find them.
+### ⚠️PR, Fork, issue are welcomed if you want contribute.

 ## What's working